ONS-Innovation/keh-digital-landscape/testing/frontend/README.md

 ## UI Tests

 With the application running, it is possible to run tests using Playwright.
-Mocked returns are used for the Github API calls.
+Mocked returns are used for the GitHub API calls.

 ```bash
 make test-ui